 Aug 22 2006 (Refreshed July 29, 2012; Checked Oct 7 2019)

 Here is a five-item checklist about what it is good to do in the first week of a course.
 Using these five practices help ensure student satisfaction and effective learning and to make teaching more enjoyable as well!

-See if you can check off “yes” to each of these reminders J
+See if you can check off “Yes” to each of these items.

 - Have you incorporated ways to “make yourself known” to your students… just as you would in a face-to-face environment?
 Students love stories about their faculty and the more embarrassing the better!
 One item of information that is fun to share is to describe the room or favorite place where each of us does our online teaching and learning.
 As I work out of my home, I have a dedicated office, which is a good thing, as I “file in piles” and have tons of books.
 In other words, it is a long way from being paperless, despite my love of digital tools!
 A couple of small oil paintings do provide a nice “eye rest” for me however.
 What are ways for you to make yourself known?
 Here are a few.
 How many are you using?
 Do you have others that you would recommend?